ChicagoDSA/haymarket/_homepage/en/index.md

 ### Large image with a caption

-{% include comp-full-width-image.html image="assets/images/theme-Haymarket-flyer.png" description="A flyer announces the Haymarket rally." credit="Credit your source!" %}
+{% include comp-full-width-image.html image="assets/images/theme-Haymarket-flyer.png" description="A flyer announces the Haymarket rally." credit="[Credit your source and link to their website!](another-page)" %}

 ### Definition lists can be used with HTML syntax.